top of page

 yoga

-everything is achieved by discipline
+everything is achieved through discipline

-nothing can be achieved by discipline
+nothing is achieved through discipline

 marguerite yourcenar